haarts/bity_client/README.md

 [![pub package](https://img.shields.io/pub/v/bity.svg)](https://pub.dartlang.org/packages/bity)

 A library for communicating with the [Bity API].
+Some calls are missing.

 ## Examples